 An email warmup tool is a service that sends out emails regularly from your address, gradually increasing the number of emails and engaging with them, building up your email ‘credit score’ and developing trust with service providers.

 The goal: avoid the black hole of spam, get into the inbox, and get more replies to your cold emails.

 How to Include an Email Warmup Service in Your Cold Emailing Strategy

 Using the best email warmup tool for your business is only part of prepping your cold email campaign.
+Another crucial step in the process is understanding how to create an email account that is reliable, user-friendly, and customized to meet your specific communication needs.
 To make sure your domain reputation stays squeaky clean, you’ll want to implement these strategies.

 Determine Your Domain Health

 You can’t fix a problem until you know its root cause.
 So, start by checking your email domain health.

 There are plenty of tools to do it, but why not go to the source?
 With a 27.4% market share, Gmail is one of the largest email service providers around.
 And with Google Postmaster tools, you can do a checkup on your domain health using the proprietary data from the beast itself.